Bladder and Pelvis

 After measuring the transverse bladder, carefully slide/fan cephalad to caudad through the bladder looking for abnormalities.

-Bladder jets: Bladder jets may be seen easily in the transverse plane or only with searching and waiting, depending on how much urine a patient is producing at the time.
-The ureters enter the bladder at its cephalad and posterior aspect.
-Here is a patient with jets easily seen in B-mode.
+Bladder jets: Bladder jets may be seen easily in the transverse or sagittal plane or only with searching and waiting (one minute is probably the reasonable maximum), depending on how much urine a patient is producing at the time.
+The ureters drain into the bladder near the beginning of the urethra in the bladder trigone.
+This is located on the posterior and caudad wall of the bladder.
+However, as the bladdeer distends, the ureters spread apart from each other and from the urethra.
+They remain posterior, but may move more cephalad Here is a patient with jets easily seen in B-mode.
 Only the left side jet is seen in this view, but both jets were seen in real time.

 Color power Doppler can enhance viewing the jets, as in the same patient.